Part I: Python Fundamentals

 main.py

-This report immediately reveals the data quality issues we introduced: missing values in three columns, one negative oil rate, and one impossibly high oil rate.
+The report surfaces every issue we injected: missing values in three columns, one negative oil rate, and one impossibly high oil rate.
 In real field data, these problems are universal.
 The next section shows how to handle them.

 main.py